satta19/test-issue/.github/ISSUE_TEMPLATE/add-tool.md

 **Steps to open an issue:**

-1. Title of the issue should be same as the `tool name` ex.
-Hadoop
+1. Title of the issue should be same as the `tool name`  (all letters should be small) ex. hadoop

 2. Copy the below format and remove all the other contents in the body of issue to add the `description of the tool`.